Doctor of Philosophy (Theological Studies) Program

 Dissertation Research

-Students take between two and six semesters of Dissertation Research (— 9991), with no more than 4 credits of dissertation being taken in a given semester.
+Students take between two and six semesters of Dissertation Research (ID 9991), with no more than 4 credits of dissertation being taken in a given semester.
 See the THS Handbook for Participants for more information on full-time and part-time status during the research and writing of the dissertation.

 PhD/THS Program Minors

-- secure permission for the minor and the courses to be applied toward the minor from their program director and from the director of the program in which they wish to do a minor.
+- Secure permission for the minor and the courses to be applied toward the minor from their program director and from the director of the program in which they wish to do a minor.

 Minors for PhD/THS program participants are completed in the following ways: